 To Deadlift: Pull the barbell from the ground by straightening your legs and torso until your body is straight up and down.
 Remember to pull your shoulders back and pause at the top.
 At the end lower the bar back to the floor, maintaining your back tight.

-Tips: Keep you head up.
-Look at yourself in a mirror or at a spon on a wall.
+Keep your head up.
+Look at yourself in a mirror or at a spot on a wall.
 Keeping your head up will help you keep your back tight throughout the movement, but especially in the down position.

 Barbell Bent Over Rows

 To set up: Stand on a box or platform with the loaded barbell to avoid the plates bouncing on the floor when you use large plates.
 You want your stance to be shoulder-width for conventional barbell rows.

 To perform a row: Grab the bar with your fingers wrapped over the top, hands slightly wider than shoulder-width.
 You want to keep your knees slightly bent, your back straight and, head up.
 Then bend over until your upper body is lower than 45 degrees to the floor.
 Now start a row by using your back muscles to pull the bar straight up and touch your chest.
 Your elbows should be tucked in, head up, back straight, and do not bounce.
 Next, lower the weight under control and repeat.